This is my personal blog. The About page tells you who I am.

 If you’re in the UK and you don’t like something about this then you have the right to complain to the UK Information Commissioner’s Office.
 If you’re in the EU, you can complain to your local supervisory authority.

 That’s it, basically.
-I last updated this on 4 May 2020.
+I last updated this on 28 February 2021, to describe the embedded YouTube thing more accurately.
 If you have questions or want to exercise your rights, send an email to privacy at hedders dot me.